Transport Dependency: Optimal Transport Based Dependency Measures: Preliminaries

-\newparagraph{Optimal transport} The \emph{optimal transport cost} $\ot_c$ between measures $\mu$ and $\nu$ in $\PP(X)$ for base costs $c$ on a Polish space $X$ is defined as
+\paragraph{Optimal transport.} The \emph{optimal transport cost} $\ot_c$ between measures $\mu$ and $\nu$ in $\PP(X)$ for base costs $c$ on a Polish space $X$ is defined as

-Within the assumptions we work in, an \emph{optimal transport plan} $\pi^*$ that attains the infimum in equation \eqref{eq:ot-definition} always exists if $c$ is lower semi-continuous (\cite[Theorem 4.1]{villani2008}).
+An \emph{optimal transport plan} $\pi^*$ that attains the infimum in equation \eqref{eq:ot-definition} always exists if $c$ is lower semi-continuous (\cite[Theorem 4.1]{villani2008}).
 In general, optimal transport plans need not be unique.
-If $c = d^p$ for a metric $d$ on $X$ with $p \ge 1$, the quantity $\ot_c(\mu, \nu)^{1/p}$ is called the \emph{$p$-Wasserstein distance} and is a metric on the probability measures in $\PP(X)$ that have finite $p$-th moments.
+If $c = d^p$ for a metric $d$ on $X$ with $p \ge 1$, the quantity $\ot_c(\mu, \nu)^{1/p}$ is called the \emph{$p$-Wasserstein distance} and is a metric on the probability measures on $X$ that have finite $p$-th moments (\cite[Theorem~6.9]{villani2008}).